wurthless-elektroniks/modern-loadfare/cd/README.md

 basically says what I'm about to write, so go read that in the meantime.

 The typical Freeboot patches redirect execution into a custom function that basically does what CDxell does.
-If the power up cause matches one of two expected values, it initializes the PCI devices the same way as CDxell, then loads XeLL from a hardcoded address in
+If the power up cause matches one of two expected values (in NAND at 0x4E and 0x4F), it initializes the PCI devices the same way as CDxell, then loads
-NAND (typically 0x070000) and jumps to it.
+XeLL from a hardcoded address in NAND (typically 0x070000) and jumps to it.
 Otherwise, execution continues as normal.

-Once the hypervisor/kernel has been decompressed and patched, Freeboot patches it on the fly before running it.
+Once the hypervisor/kernel has been decompressed and delta-patched, Freeboot applies the xeBuild kernel patches before running it.
 The patch blob location is specified by the sum of two 32-bit words in the NAND header at 0x64 and 0x70.
 If 0x70 is 0, then default it to 0x00010000.

 Read a disassembly of the 9452 patches [here](https://github.com/mitchellwaite/glitch2m_17559/blob/main/src/include/cd_9452.S).